There are many dimensions to music and its ability to effect our mood, what we purchase and the amount we spend.

-Some of the elements to consider, that can have a profound effect on your clients behaviour, are the music styles selected, the volume that the music is played at and it’s tempo.
+Some elements to consider, that can have a profound effect on your client’s behaviour, are the music styles selected, the volume that the music is played at and it’s tempo.

-In a our next post, we’ll explore the other aspects to consider in building the perfect background music system such as: room acoustics, speaker placement, song selection and dayparting.
+In our next post, we’ll explore the other aspects to consider in building the perfect background music system such as room acoustics, speaker placement, song selection and dayparting.

 Ok, let’s look at tempo.
-Several studies have found that slower music tends to keep people in the store longer.
-This is a generalization that, without the proper context of the environment, can lead some businesses to make a mistake in the strategic implementation of their music soundscape.
+Several studies have found that slower music keeps people in the store longer.
+This is a generalization that, without the proper context of the environment, can lead some businesses to make a mistake in the strategic implementation of their music sound scape.
 For instance, when slow jazz music is played in a high-end restaurant, the context of the environment works and patrons are apt to stay longer and spend more money on drinks after the meal.
-However, in a different context, where slow music is played in a designer shoe store, it will likely communicate the wrong the image.
-In the designer shoe store, the customer should be swayed to feel excited, sexy and trendy but instead, they are left with a boring image of the brand and without the sale.
+However, in a different context, where slow music is played in a designer shoe store, it will probably communicate the wrong the image.
+In the designer shoe store, it should sway the customer to feel excited, sexy and trendy, but instead, they are left with a boring image of the brand and without the sale.

-It would appear from the various studies that choosing the appropriate music and playing it at a reasonably mid volume can lead to customers spending more time in your establishment.
+It appears from the various studies that choosing the appropriate music and playing it at a reasonably mid volume can lead to customers spending more time in your establishment.
 There are plenty of other variables that factor into shopping behaviour and brand image that then translate into sales.
-As we pointed out, context is everything an in our next post we’ll have a look at that and several other important aspects that goes into the science of background music.
+As we pointed out, context is everything and in our next post we’ll have a look at that and several other important aspects that go into the science of background music.